Ye Xuanping

 Ye Xuanping (叶选平; 20 December 1924 – 17 September 2019) was a Chinese official, who served as Mayor of Guangzhou from 1980 to 1985 and Governor of Guangdong, his native province, from 1985 to 1991.
-Ye was a strong supporter of Deng Xiaoping's reform and opening policy.
+Ye was a strong supporter of Deng Xiaoping's reform and opening up policy.
 Under his leadership, Guangdong grew economically prosperous and gained significant autonomy from Beijing.
 Concerned about his power, the national government manoeuvred to relieve him of the governorship, but allowed him to maintain his power base in Guangdong.
 He subsequently served as Vice-Chairman of the Chinese People's Political Consultative Conference from 1991 to 2003.

 Ye was the eldest son of Ye Jianying, one of the founding Ten Marshals of the People's Republic of China, who was instrumental in overthrowing the Gang of Four and ending the Cultural Revolution.
 After the death of his father, he became the patriarch of their powerful family, dubbed the "Ye Dynasty".